Security experts say 'run, hide, fight' tactic in active shootings may be outdated

 For the past eight years in Franklin County, Ohio, authorities have adopted a different way of teaching the community how to respond to an active shooter situation: "avoid, deny, defense."

-Sheriff's Deputy Mike Fetherolf said the biggest difference between their alternate protocol and "run, hide, fight" is the shifting away from the "hide" tactic.
-Instead, the guidance advises doing what you can to deny the shooter access to you -- such as keeping your distance and creating barriers -- rather than hiding and potentially waiting for a gunman to find you.
+Sheriff's Deputy Mike Fetherolf said the biggest difference between their alternate protocol and "run, hide, fight" is the shift away from the "hide" tactic.
+Instead, the guidance advises doing what you can to deny the shooter access to you — such as keeping your distance and creating barriers — rather than hiding and potentially waiting for a gunman to find you.

 "When we talk about this hide, that's the big part that is different," Fetherolf said.
 "These people go around looking for targets ... when you have a hero step up, it saves all of those targets from being potential victims."